 MOD MEX/20/10#10928

-10 b) The Member concerned shall, as appropriate, encourage the application of relevant CCITT Recommendations by such service providers.
+10 b) The Member State concerned shall, as appropriate, encourage the application of relevant ITU-T Recommendations by such service providers.

 Reasons: The Administration of Mexico considers it appropriate to systematically replace "CCITT" by "ITU-T".